xd-art/Briefer-v02/.qoder/repowiki/en/content/UI Components/Card Component.md

 - Interactions:
   - Click handler inspects target class or tag to route to edit or AI generation
   - AI links open a new tab with a generation action URL
+  - Edit button triggers the onEdit callback for in-card editing

 **Section sources**
 - [Card.js](file://src/components/Card.js#L1-L34)